-The practice's uptake for cervical screening was 64%, which was in line with the 72% coverage target for the national screening programme.

-- The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time.
+- The practice's uptake for cervical screening was 82%, which was in line with the 80% coverage target for the national screening programme. - The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.